-Headrush facilitates both formative and summative assessment, facilitating better learning for students and enabling proper record keeping for your school/organization’s needs.
+Headrush facilitates both formative and summative assessment, facilitating better learning for students and enabling proper record keeping for your school/organization’s needs through anytime, iterative assessment on Task Evidence and on a Module Assessment.
+This can be completed in batch for multiple students at once or student by student.

 Formative assessment can be provided in any the following ways and places in Headrush:

-- On a piece of Evidence submitted by a student, as an advisor, add a comment
+On a piece of Evidence added by a student, as an advisor, add a comment

 (e.g.- as a comment on a google document)